MicrosoftDocs/customer-voice/fp-docs/create-survey.md

 ---
 # Create a survey

 You've decided the types of questions you want to include in your survey, and now it's time to create it.
-This topic covers the basics of creating a survey and applying a theme to it.
+The next few topics cover the basics of creating a survey and applying a theme to it.
 You can enhance a survey by adding pictures to headers and questions.
 You can also add video to questions.